repobuddy/visual-testing/packages/storybook-addon-vis/readme.md

-If you place your test files in multiple folders, such as in both `tests` and `src` folders, you can use `customizeSnapshotSubpath` to customize the snapshot sub-path to avoid conflicts.
+If you place your test files in multiple folders, such as in both `tests` and `src` folders, you can use `snapshotSubpath` to customize the snapshot sub-path to avoid conflicts.

 ```ts
 // vitest.config.ts